msyoki/Password-Locker/README.md

 * As a user, you can delete a credentials account that you no longer need in the application.

+### How to run the app
+* Navigate to the project directory in the terminal
+* run the below command to interact with the UI
+    > $ ./run.py

 ## Technologies
 Python3.8